Radiation Therapy: Which type is right for me?

 IMRT is another way to deliver the same photons to treat a tumor, but with the potential to lower the high doses of radiation that healthy structures receive.
 The process of planning IMRT also begins with a simulation.
 Similar to 3D conformal therapy, the tumor and normal organs are outlined on the CT with 3-dimensional information (figure III, below).
 Multiple beams are positioned at various points around the person to optimally deliver the radiation.
 However, in IMRT, these beams are divided into a grid-like pattern, separating the one big beam into numerous smaller "beamlets."
 Special software is used to determine the best pattern of beamlets to use from each larger beam, in order to deliver the optimal amount of radiation to the tumor while sparing normal organs as much as possible.
 To deliver these patterns, the MLC's form numerous different shapes, often 50 or more, during the course of a radiation treatment.
 The advantage of delivering radiation as beamlets to form these patterns is that very precise control of the radiation is obtained, which can be utilized when a tumor is in a difficult position to treat.
 For example, if a tumor is directly adjacent to a normal organ or wrapped around a normal organ, IMRT can shape the radiation such that it avoids as much of the normal organ as possible, but still delivers a large dose to the tumor (figure IV, below).
 This is why IMRT is commonly used in cancers of the head and neck where many critical structures, that may be near the tumor, such as the spinal cord, must be avoided.
 IMRT has become the most frequently used radiation modality.

 The downsides of IMRT are that it can take longer to both plan the treatment course and deliver the daily treatment than 3D conformal therapy due to the numerous shapes the leaves are required to form.
 Also, because so many small beamlets are being used, the dose of radiation going to the tumor may not be as even as is usually seen with 3D conformal therapy.
 Furthermore, one of the disadvantages of using a greater number of beams to shape the radiation is that while normal organs are spared high doses of radiation, a larger volume of normal organs receive a low dose of radiation.
 The implications of the low dose exposure are unknown at this time.
 Finally, some tumors can move, for example, the lung moves with breathing, making treatment planning very challenging.
-Due to the fact that IMRT is often significantly more time-consuming and complex than standard radiation, and thus more costly as well, some insurance companies may not initially approve payment for this treatment.

 An additional type of IMRT that has developed in the past few years is known as Volumetric Modulated Arc Therapy (VMAT).
 It is very similar to IMRT except, in VMAT, the Linac rotates 360 degrees around the patient while simultaneously delivering the radiation, increasing the number of angles and decreasing the high dose radiation to normal tissues.
 One common type of VMAT is known as RapidArc.
 RapidArc has been employed in head and neck cancers, brain tumors, GI cancers, prostate cancers, and lung cancers.